Covenant school shooting: Nashville shooter didn’t target specific people, police say

 The chief said that on Monday, Hale was seen leaving their family home and was asked about a red bag they were carrying but that, ultimately, Hale’s family — who, the chief acknowledged, are also grieving the loss of a loved one — didn’t think anything of it.

 Police have given unclear information on Hale’s gender.
 For hours Monday, police identified the shooter as a woman.
-At a late afternoon press conference, the police chief said Hale was transgender.
-After the news conference, police spokesperson Don Aaron declined to elaborate on how Hale identified.
+Later in the day, the police chief said Hale was transgender.
+After the news conference, Aaron declined to elaborate on how Hale identified.

+In an email Tuesday, police spokesperson Kristin Mumford said Hale “was assigned female at birth.
+Hale did use male pronouns on a social media profile.”
+Later Tuesday, at the news conference, Drake referred to Hale with female pronouns.

 Chief John Drake of the MNPD said Hale, who had no criminal history, attended the Covenant School at one time.